ads1230/jetmanHTML5/README.md

 # Jetman

-A fast, one‑thumb, portrait‑mode HTML5 arcade twist on the traditional helicopter game.
+A fast moving, one‑thumb, HTML5 arcade twist on the traditional helicopter game.
 Navigate Jetman through the cave walls whilst dodging floating obstacles.
-Touch the walls or a block and it’s **game over**.
+Touch either and it’s **game over**.

 ## Objective
-- **Survive** as long as possible by threading the tunnel and avoiding all obstacles.
+- **Survive** as long as possible by threading through the tunnel and avoiding all obstacles.
-- **Score** accumulates automatically over time (faster on higher difficulties).
+- Your **score** accumulates automatically over time (faster on higher difficulties).
+Challenge yourself with every run to beat your previous **high score**.
-- Beat your **High Score** (saved locally in your browser).

 <p align="center">
   <img src="screenshot.png" alt="Jetman screenshot" width="480" />